 Sometimes the best way to feature multiple posts in a compact space is with a featured area at the top of the homepage, useful for displaying recent posts, seasonal posts, or other featured content, and often in combination with a teaser or magazine style layout.
 A featured area can be either static or dynamic.
 A static featured area would highlight a series of posts of your choosing, but wouldn’t slide, move, or animate in any way other than maybe a random load, so every time the page changed the posts would be different.
-(Examples: Kevin & Amanda, The Bearfoot Baker, Bake or Break.)
+(Examples: Bakerella, Kevin & Amanda, The Bearfoot Baker, Bake or Break.)
 The other option would be a dynamic featured area in the form of a slider or tabbed area.
 This would allow you to select a handful of posts that would rotate or slide or move in some way.
-(Examples: Layers of Happiness, Wry Toast, Damn Delicious, Gimme Some Oven).
-Featured areas can also be incorporated in site sidebars and footers.
+(Examples: Layers of Happiness, Wry Toast, Oh Sweet Basil, Little Spice Jar).
+Featured post content can also be incorporated in site sidebars and footers.

 WordPress gives you immense flexibility to use sidebar widgets, and all of the sites we create are set up to handle this functionality in one or more widget areas.
 But maybe you want something special, not included by default.
 Maybe you want to highlight featured content, or display your popular posts?

-There are a few common layouts for sidebars: a single column on either the left or right side (examples: Merry Gourmet, She Wears Many Hats, Love & Olive Oil) or a double column (examples: Shugary Sweets, A Dash of Sass).
+There are a few common layouts for sidebars: a single column on either the left or right side (examples: Merry Gourmet, She Wears Many Hats, Love & Olive Oil) or a double column (examples: Shugary Sweets).
 The sizes/layout of the columns are typically determined by the required ad sizes.
-It is also possible to do a combination, where a single sidebar column splits into two side-by-side columns to display narrower elements or skyscraper ads (examples: Kitchen Treaty, Emily Bites).
-These days more and more of our clients are choosing to go without a sidebar entirely on their homepage (example: Fifteen Spatulas) to draw more attention to the site content, while just the interior/post pages have a sidebar.

 WordPress’ widget functionality makes your sidebar extremely flexible.
 Your new site will be set up with at least one “widget area”, which is a space where you can easily drag and drop, edit, add, and remove widgets as needed.
 Each “item” or block of something in the sidebar is one widget.
 By default wordpress includes some basic widgets, such as recent posts, archives, search, and text widgets (basically a flexible space for text, yes, but also code such as advertisements, banners, forms, etc), but there are a vast variety of plugins available as well as custom options so, if you have something you’d like to see in your sidebar, chances are we can make it happen.
 Here are some common elements you may want in your sidebar: